 “Companies that are considered leaders in ESG policies are also leading the pack in stock performance by an average of 25%.” —Goldman Sachs

 “There is increasing evidence showing that superior performance in managing climate risk is a useful proxy for superior, more strategic corporate management, and therefore for superior financial value and shareholder value-creation.” —RiskMetrics

 When Stanley Black & Decker’s former VP of Investor & Government Relations, Kate Vanek, came to us several years ago to create a few films she was truly ahead of the curve.
 Annual reports were still largely ink on paper, and IR websites were rare indeed.
-We created a series of videos that reflected the company’s culture, profiled its C-suite and revealed its hidden success stories.
+We created a series of company values videos that reflected the corporate culture, profiled its C-suite and revealed its hidden success stories.
 What she didn’t know going in was just how enthusiastically every department would embrace the finished films: HR wanted them for recruiting, corporate communications wanted them for meetings, and on and on.

 At NIRI, we talked a great deal about what it takes to get a seat at the Leadership Table.
 Creating a voice that connects to your constituents, that conveys your true value, and reflects the strategy of your C-Suite is a great place to start.
-Bringing your story to life will take many participants at your company and your 360 view makes you the perfect person for the project.
+Bringing your story to life will take many participants at your company and your 360 view as an IR professional makes you the perfect person for the project.